esdocu/dart/src/_guides/language/language-tour.md

 This page summarized the commonly used features in the Dart language.
 More features are being implemented, but we expect that they won’t break existing code.
-For more information, see the [Dart language specification][] and [Effective Dart](/guides/language/effective-dart).
+For more information, see the [Especificación del lenguaje Dart][] and [Effective Dart](/guides/language/effective-dart).

 To learn more about Dart's core libraries, see